Raku-AI/raku-ai-playground/README.md

 1. You can directly contribute code to this project.

 2. You can follow me at GitHub or Youtube, and then leave a comment to give suggestions to this project.

+3. You can raise issues for this project.

+4. You can join the [Raku AI slack channel](https://join.slack.com/t/rakuai/shared_invite/zt-ky89h6jk-uFd4NXJzqq7vt53pp7~nWA) to participate in this project.

 # About Me